FlorianZimmer/MultistageOptimizer/README.md

 Upwards of six stages we get into realms of impossible amount of necessary RAM, with higher precisions, as the number of different distributions is calculated with n choose r where n is the precision - 1 and r is the number of stages - 1.\
 To mitigate the effect, you can lower the precision.
 You can try out what what number of distributions exist here: https://www.calculatorsoup.com/calculators/discretemathematics/combinations.php

+Currently the program assumes that the engines always work at their vaccuum efficiency.
+I tried using the sl isp of engines for the first stage only.
+But that always leads to a tiny first stage, because it is so "inefficient" and therefore shouldnt be very big according to the program.
+Because of that, the first stage engine burns for only a very short time, causing the second stage to also burn near the surface.

+## KSP Mods

+For using this easily and read out all necessary information in KSP, one should use:
+- Kerbal Engineer Redux -> read out total mass and deltaV
+- Real Fuels -> dry and wet mass of tank
+- Procedural Parts -> easily and very finely adjust the size of tanks